Fernando Poe Sr.

-Allan Fernando Reyes Poe (November 27, 1916 – October 23, 1951) was a Filipino actor and film director during the early era of cinema in the Philippines.
+Allan Fernando Reyes Poe Sr. (né Pou; November 27, 1916 – October 23, 1951) was a Filipino actor and film director during the early era of cinema in the Philippines.

 Poe was the father of Fernando Poe Jr., who later became a prominent actor and film industry icon.
 Prior to his son's rise to fame, he was known as Fernando Poe; he was later referred to as Fernando Poe Sr. to distinguish him from his son.
 He directed the first Darna film in 1951 before he died in the same year.
 As a leading man, he was often cast opposite Mona Lisa.
-He died because of Rabies.
+He died because of rabies.

 Biography

-Poe was born in San Carlos City, Pangasinan, and later had six children by his second wife, Elizabeth "Bessie" Gatbonton Kelley (November 8, 1918 – March 2, 1999) of Pampanga: Elizabeth (Liz), Ronald Allan (Ronnie or FPJ), Fernando Jr. (Andy), Genevieve (Jenny), Fredrick (Freddieboy), and Evangeline (Eva).
+Poe was born in San Carlos, Pangasinan, and later had six children with his second wife, Elizabeth "Bessie" Gatbonton Kelley of Pampanga: Elizabeth (Liz), Ronald Allan (Ronnie or FPJ), Fernando Jr. (Andy), Genevieve (Jenny), Fredrick (Freddieboy), and Evangeline (Eva).
 Poe and Kelly were married in 1940 after their first two children were born.
 Actor Conrad Poe (CP), meanwhile, was his illegitimate son by actress Patricia Mijares.